Pralay Missile: India’s Indigenous Quasi-Ballistic Tactical Weapon

 Range, Payload, and Accuracy

-The Pralay missile India system has a reported range between 150 and 500 kilometres.
-This allows coverage of critical targets across regions such as Punjab, Sindh, and parts of Balochistan when deployed along India’s western border.
+The Pralay missile system has a reported range between 150 and 500 kilometres, enabling coverage of critical targets across regions along India’s western frontier.

 The missile can carry payloads ranging from approximately 350 to 1,000 kilograms.
 It supports multiple conventional warhead configurations, including submunition penetration-cum-blast, monolithic penetration-cum-blast, and pre-fragmented warheads.